-Paragraph (a) of subsection 13 provides that if a local government grants a quasi-judicial development order pursuant to its adopted land regulations, the right to commence and complete development under the order may not be abrogated or revoked by a subsequent judicial determination that the land development regulations are invalid because of a deficiency in the approval standards.
+Paragraph (a) of subsection 13 provides that if a local government grants a development order pursuant to its adopted land regulations, the development order is not invalidated if there is a subsequent judicial determination that the land development regulations are invalid because of a deficiency in the approval standards.

-Paragraph (b) provides that the new subsection does not preclude or affect the timely institution of a common law writ of certiorari or an original proceeding pursuant to section 163.3215, Florida Statutes, which relates to standing to enforce local comprehensive plans through development orders.
+Paragraph (b) provides that the new subsection does not preclude or affect the timely institution of other any remedy available at law or equity, including a common law writ of certiorari or an original proceeding pursuant to section 163.3215, Florida Statutes, which relates to standing to enforce local comprehensive plans through development orders.

-Paragraph (c) makes the subsection apply retroactively to any development order granted prior to the effective date of the act.
+Paragraph (c) makes the subsection apply retroactively to any development order granted on or after January 1, 2002.